mokyen/okyensourcesoftware/invariance.md

 # What is Invariance?

 The term 'invariant' is one of the linchpins of Decision Making Isolation.
-It is used in the CPP core guidelines as the reason to use a class versus struct.
+It is used in the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines) as the reason to use a class versus struct.
 But what does it really mean?

 ## Defining Invariance

-The Guidelines define invitations as:
+In [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently), the Guidelines define invariance as:

 > An invariant is a logical condition for the members of an object that a constructor must establish for the public member functions to assume.
 After the invariant is established (typically by a constructor) every member function can be called for the object.
 An invariant can be stated informally (e.g., in a comment) or more formally using Expects.
 >